 Women’s College Hospital is actively monitoring the situation with COVID-19 as it unfolds.
 Please visit the information below regarding testing, appointments and resources available.

-- The hospital is open only to patients with appointments, please see our visitor restrictions information.
+- The hospital is open only to patients with appointments, please see our care partner and visitor restrictions information.

 - You will only be able to access the hospital using our Main Entrance or through the parking garage.